By Carla Marie Rupp

 Costa Rica is a great destination for those on a budget, ever more so for a woman traveling alone.

-It’s a Latin American country at peace, where you meet travelers from all over the world and find friendly locals who welcome you.
-On my Costa Rican adventure I went budget and solo, going from the big city to small, fun towns I heard about along the way.
+But first of all, just where is Costa Rica?
+In Central America between Nicaragua and Panama, it’s a Latin American country at peace, where you meet travelers from all over the world and find friendly locals who welcome you.
+It’s a safe place to travel, so on my Costa Rican adventure I went budget, going from the big city to small, fun towns I heard about along the way.

 Costa Rica is fine for solo traveling but you still need to keep your wits about you, as anywhere.
 Still though, surprises and amazing moments await at nearly every turn.

-I started in lively San Jose, where my budget lodging reference had come from a friend, and I spent a few days there before moving on to four or five smaller, easy-to-like, lovely and friendly towns.
+Juan Santamaría Airport (SJO) in San José, and Liberia Airport (LIR) in Guancaste, are the two Costa Rica airports that accept international flights.
+I landed and started my trip in lively San Jose, where my budget lodging reference had come from a friend, and I spent a few days there before moving on to four or five smaller, easy-to-like, lovely and friendly towns.
 A few days there was a good introduction to the country since it gave me an understanding of the beautiful Costa Rican urban culture and its special Latin and international flavor.
 I strolled about the city visiting its museums (there’s even a museum for gold) and lingering in coffee shops watching people strolling every which way, just absorbing the culture.

 After a few days I decided to move on to some little towns out in the country.
-My travel adrenaline was in high gear and I was loving every minute of it, just serendipitously finding things to do.
+My travel adrenaline was in high gear and and I soon found there are many things to do in Costa Rica, no matter what your interest.
+I was loving every minute of it, just serendipitously finding things to do.

 I usually took public bus transportation (although tour vans can be purchased for more money) and walked a lot.
 I also traveled without hotel reservations, finding rooms as I went.
 I found that sometimes the low-cost little hotels have their own touts who surround you as you get off the public bus and I learned to give them a chance.
 They worked out fine, and some even peddled low-cost tours to jungles, horseback riding, spas and trips to waterfalls, and volcanoes.